tiny8877/okta.github.io/_source/_docs/api/resources/inline-hooks.md

 }' "https://{yourOktaDomain}/api/v1/inlineHooks"
 ~~~

-> Note: `X-Other-Header` is an example of an additional optional header.
-For each additional optional header, you choose the name and value you wish Okta to pass to your external service.
+> Note: `X-Other-Header` is an example of an additional optional header, with its value specified as `some-other-value`.
+For each optional header, you choose the name and value you wish Okta to pass to your external service.

 ##### Response Example
 {:.api .api-response .api-response-example}